Actively Recruiting

 • Age 18 years or older

-• Scheduled for primary unilateral total knee arthroplasty
+• Primary unilateral total knee arthroplasty

 • Signed written informed consent form

-• Pain score of 45 or higher on a 0-100 scale during a 5-meter walk test 24 hours after surgery
+• Pain score of 45 or higher on a 0-100 scale during a 5-meter walk test at 24 hours after surgery

 Not Eligible